Workshop Review: Creative Feedback

 Giving and receiving creative feedback, especially about creative work, is a nuanced, challenging process.

-When you’re in a position as a creative leader, where your word and judgement is final, the balancing act can be even more fraught.
+When you’re in a position as a creative leader, where your word and judgment are final, the balancing act can be even more fraught.

 Often, the time available to give such feedback is limited, and the working ‘sprint’ that led to a creative review may have been intensive, even exhausting.

-On Thursday October 14th, we held a Workshop focused on this very set of chanelges, helping members develop their understanding of the skills and techniques for giving and receiving Creative Feedback.
+On Thursday, October 14th, we held a Workshop focused on this very set of challenges, helping members develop their understanding of the skills and techniques for giving and receiving Creative Feedback.

 Leading the session, we welcomed acclaimed designer Jessi Brattengeier, Art Director at The New York Times.

 Brick & Wonder members can access a video recap of the session here.

 Jessi is a Brooklyn-based Art Director/Design Director creating work rooted in systems thinking, specializing in typography-driven branding.
 Jessi has delivered creative work and led creative teams in highly design-driven environments such as branding powerhouse Sub Rosa and in her capacity as a Senior Art Director at The New York Times.
 She is also a mentor in the NY AIGA’s Early Career Mentorship Program.

 Member Roundtables and Workshops are designed specifically to sharpen minds, increase knowledge and develop new perspectives in professional practices across real estate, design, and the built environment.

 Led by subject matter experts, members dive into new topics with an accomplished and diverse peer group, raising and answering tough questions and gaining valuable insights.